LandyLee-gdut/ppt_translator/README.md

 # 📝 PDF Translator 🌍

 > Turn Chinese PDFs into English with AI-powered translation!
 Perfect for presentations, documents, and research papers.
+Come and try it!

 ## ✨ Features